House of Burnett

-The House of Burnett (Burnett, Burnette, Burnard, Bernard) is a Lowland and Border Scottish family composed of several branches.
+The House of Burnett (Burnet, Burnette, Burnard, Bernard) is a Lowland and Border Scottish family composed of several branches.
 (Note: Most Highland families are considered clans while many lowland families do not have septs and therefore are not, strictly speaking, clans but either referred to as families or houses.
 However in common usage the two terms are sometimes used interchangeably.
 Also, from Burnett, The Official Website is the following from the FAQ: "The Burnetts were never a 'clan' as the term is used in Scots custom and law.
 The clans in Scotland were patriarchal in scope and were essentially tribal societies whose members spoke Gaelic.
 The majority of Burnetts were not Gaelic speakers – most of them spoke Scots and, although many of them lived in or near the Scottish Highlands, they were not highlanders.
 The correct terminology for the Burnett family is 'House of Burnett' as is the case with a number of great Scottish families (Bruce, Gordon and Dunbar for example).
 Although the term 'clan' has been used to describe some Lowland families, even in the Lyon Court records, there was never a 'Clan Burnett'.")
 The Chief of the Name and Arms of Burnett is James Comyn Amherst Burnett of Leys.